TrashPandaCode/reports/ia-final/main.typ

 //    Intrinsic Motivation
 //    Formative Assessment Paradigm

+== Target Audience

+The target audience for Dumpster Diving includes students in the Computer Animation (CA) course at the University of Applied Sciences Cologne, as well as independet interested learners, who typically have limited prior knowledge of programming and computer animation.
+The tool is designed to be accessible to beginners, while also providing depth for those with some experience in computer animation concepts.

 == Didactic

+// cool aber was macht das hier?
+// ich weiß noch nicht, wie man das jetzt verbinden soll mit dem didactic konzept
 === Constructivism
-Constructivism is rooted in the theories of Jean Piaget—developed over the course of fifty years until his death in 1980—who believed that individuals build their knowledge through their experiences and their reflections on those experiences @piaget_psychology_1969.
+Constructivism is rooted in the theories of Jean Piaget — developed over the course of fifty years until his death in 1980 — who believed that individuals build their knowledge through their experiences and their reflections on those experiences @piaget_psychology_1969.
 However the term constructivism was not coined by Piaget himself, but emerged later on as others expanded on his ideas.
 Catherine Fosnot defined it as a psychological theory that "construes learning as an interpretive, recursive, nonlinear building process" @fosnot_constructivism_1995.

 #pagebreak()
 = Project Planning
 // Target Audience